PoTS syndrome - why is my heart rate faster when standing?

 What is PoTS syndrome?

 PoTS syndrome involves an elevate heart when changing posture and particularly when becoming upright from a seated or lying position.
-The important thing here is that the heart rate has to be above 120 beats per minute or by more than 30 beats per minute from the resting heart rate and that this needs to happen within 10 minutes of standing and also, this needs to be sustained.
+The important thing here is that the heart rate has to be above 120 beats per minute or by more than 30 beats per minute from the resting heart rate, as this is the normal rate.
+This needs to happen within 10 minutes of standing and also, this needs to be sustained.
 In PoTS syndrome, there is no change in blood pressure, even though patients with PoTS syndrome report feeling dizzy or lightheaded.

 Who does PoTS syndrome affect?